-This late entry in the pre-code movie book, it opened in New York City on May 30th 1934 at the Rivoli Theater, stars the gorgeous Loretta Young as Letty Strong, a prostitute and con artist, and by the clothes she wears a successful one.
+This late entry in the pre-code movie book, it opened in New York City on May 30th 1934 at the Rivoli Theater, stars the gorgeous Loretta Young as Letty Strong.
+Letty is a prostitute and con artist, and by the clothes she wears a successful one in both trades.
 She became pregnant at the age of 15, was helped by no one except for a kind old man who owns a local store where he let her live in the back.
-Since then she has taught her son Mickey (Jackie Kelk), now school age, about seven or eight, how to con everyone; cheat, lie and steal is her motto.
+Since then, Letty has taught her son Mickey (Jackie Kelk), now a school age seven or eight years old, how to con everyone; cheat, lie and steal is her motto.
 Letty is hard as nails having built years of resentment into her short life.

-In a soft hearted moment, Mal, who has wanted a boy of his own, ask from the court if he could take custody of the young lad.
-The court agrees, and Mickey comes to like living with Mal and his wife, after all, what’s not to like, Mal’s rich and kind.
-However, mother Letty wants her son back, despite the fact she can visit him at Mal’s all she wants.
+In a soft hearted moment, Mal, who has wanted a boy of his own, ask the court if he could take custody of the young lad.
+The court agrees, and Mickey, at first not happy about it, comes to like living with Mal and his wife.
+After all, what’s not to like?
+Mal’s rich and kind.
+However, mother Letty wants her son back.
+Despite the fact she can visit him at Mal’s all she wants.

 In a sudden unexpected twist, Letty finds salvation?
 Morality?
 A heart?
 Whatever it is, she is unable to accept Mal’s declaration of love, ruin a marriage and the chance for her son to be brought up in a good home.
 She leaves it all behind and returns to the kind old man who took her in those many years ago.